 Budget, WKR, and practical considerations

 An incentive trip costs an average of €1,000 to €3,000 per person, depending on the destination, duration, and level of exclusivity.
-A three-day trip to Southern Europe with luxury accommodations and exclusive experiences costs around €1,500–2,000.
-A four-day trip to a unique destination (Iceland, South Africa, Oman) can cost up to €2,500–3,000+.
+A three-day trip to Southern Europe with luxury accommodations and exclusive experiences costs around €1,500 to €2,000.
+A four-day trip to a unique destination (Iceland, South Africa, Oman) can cost up to €2,500 to €3,000 or more.

 WKR and tax considerations: An incentive trip falls under the Work-Related Expenses Scheme (WKR).
-The costs can be included in the 1.92% tax-free allowance (on the first €400,000 of payroll) or the 1.18% allowance above that amount.
-If you exceed the discretionary allowance, you will pay an 80% final levy.
+The costs can be included in the discretionary allowance or subject to an 80% withholding tax if the discretionary allowance is exceeded.
 Plan this in advance with your financial advisor.
-Read more about the WKR and events →

 Why Live Impact takes your incentive trip to the next level